tacman/msgphp/docs/message-driven/message-dispatcher.md

 ### `dispatch(string $class, array $context = []): mixed`

-Dispatches the given message class.
+Dispatches a message object factorized from `$class` and `$context`.
 The dispatcher can return a value coming from handlers, but is not required to do so.

 ## Basic example